smaant/jersey-guice-issue/README.md

-This is a very simple app (based on one of the Jersey examples), which reproduce the issue with jersey2-guice and Jersey >= 2.16 packed into the uber-jar.
+This is a very simple app (based on one of the Jersey examples), which reproduce the issue with jersey2-guice and Jersey >= 2.16 packed into the uber-jar (https://github.com/Squarespace/jersey2-guice/issues/30).

 To run:
 ```bash